lucasdietrich/embedc-url/readme.md

-# Embed C utils
+# Embed C URL utils

-Set of structures and functions for embedded C development.
-Focusing POSIX compliant environments.
+Set of structures and functions for handling of HTTP URLs.

 ## Features